 Conducting Introductory Computational Biology Research

-- Basic biology knowledge (i.e. first-year high school biology).
-No previous computational biology necessary.
+- Basic biology knowledge (i.e. first-year high school biology) is recommended but not required

 Learn about Computational Biology and how YOU can create an introductory research project!